ermshiperete/job-dsl-plugin-wiki/Tutorial:-Using-the-Jenkins-Job-DSL.md

 ## 5. Enjoy the results

 That's it.
 Now you know how to make Seed Jobs, which can create a multitude of Scripted child Jobs.
-Read up on the DSL or follow the other tutorials for more fun.
+Take a look at some [Real World Examples](https://github.com/jenkinsci/job-dsl-plugin/wiki/Real-World-Examples) or jump ahead and [read up on the DSL commands in detail](https://github.com/jenkinsci/job-dsl-plugin/wiki/Job-DSL-Commands) for more fun.